jdberry/tag/README.md

 Usage
 ---

-### Synopsis:
+### Synopsis

 	tag - A tool for manipulating and querying file tags.
 	  usage:
-        tag -v | --version                  Version information
-        tag -h | --help                     Display this help tag -a | --add <tags> <file>...
+		tag -a | --add <tags> <file>...
 Add tags to file tag -r | --remove <tags> <file>...
 Remove tags from file tag -s | --set <tags> <file>...
 Set tags on file tag -m | --match <tags> <file>...
 Display files with matching tags tag -l | --list <file>...
 List the tags on file tag -f | --find <tags>              Find all files with tags
-      <tags> is a comma-separated list of tag names.
+	  <tags> is a comma-separated list of tag names; use * to match/find any tag.
+	  additional options:
+			-v | --version      Display app version
+			-h | --help         Display this help
+			-n | --name         Turn on filename display in output (default) -N | --no-name      Turn off filename display in output (list) -t | --tags         Turn on tags display in output (find, match) -T | --no-tags      Turn off tags display in output (list) -g | --garrulous    Display tags each on own line (list, find, match) -G | --no-garrulous Display tags comma separated after filename (default)

-### Add tag(s) to a file:
+### Add tag(s) to a file

+The *add* operation adds one or more tags to the specified files without modifying any tags already there.

 	tag --add tagname file
 	tag --add tagname1,tagname2 file1 file2...

+### Remove tag(s) from a file

-This command adds one or more tags to the specified files without modifying any tags already there.
+The *remove* operation removes one or more tags from the specified files.

-### Remove tag(s) from a file:

 	tag --remove tagname file
 	tag --remove tagname1,tagname2,... file1 file2...

-This command removes one or more tags from the specified files.
+To remove all tags from a file, use:

+	tag --set "" file1 file2...

-### Set tag(s) on a file:
+### Set tag(s) on a file

+The *set* operaration replaces all tags on the specified files with new tags.

 	tag --set tagname file
 	tag --set tagname1,tagname2,... file1 file2...

-This command replaces all tags on the specified files with new tags.
-To remove all tags from a file, use:

-	tag --set "" file1 file2...

-### Show files matching tag(s):
+### Show files matching tag(s)

-	tag --match tagname *
-	tag --match tagname1,tagname2,... file1 file2...

-This command prints the file names that match the specified tags.
+The *match* operation prints the file names that match the specified tags.
 Matched files must have at least ALL of the tags specified.
 Note that it matches only against the files that are provided on input.
 To search for tagged files across your entire file system, see the --find command.

+	tag --match tagname *
+	tag --match tagname1,tagname2,... file1 file2...

+You can use a wildcard (*) character in the tags list to match against any/all tags.
+The so to display all files in the current directory that have any sort of tag, use:

+	tag --match \* *

+Turn on --tags display mode for this operation to additional show those tags:

+	tag --match \* --tags *

+Turn on garrulous output to format those tags onto multiple lines:

+	tag --match \* --tags --garrulous *

+You may use short options as well.
+The following is equivalent to the proceeding:

+	tag -tgm \* *

-### List the tag(s) on a file:
+### List the tag(s) on a file

+This *list* operation lists all the tags for each file.

 	tag --list file
 	tag --list file1 file2...
 	tag file1 file2...

-This command displays the tags for each file listed.
+You can turn on garrulous mode for this as well:

+	tag -lg *

+If you just want tags, but not filenames, turn off display of files:

+	tag --list --no-file *

-### Find all files on the filesystem with tag(s):
+### Find all files on the filesystem with tag(s)

+The *find* operation searches across your local filesystem for all files that contain the specified tags.

 	tag --find tagname
 	tag --find tagname,tagname2...

-This file searches across your local filesystem for all files that contain the specified tags.
+You can use the wildcard here too to find all files that contain a tag of any name:

+	tag --find \*

+And of course you could turn on display of tag names, and even ask it to be garrulous, which displays all files on your system with tags, listing the tags independently on lines below the file names.

+	tag --tgf \*

+### Get help

+	tag --help

 Prebuilt Packages
 ---